-"Please prepare two unsigned copies of your review.
-One will be sent to the author, the other is for our files.
+"Please prepare two copies of your review.
+The carbon which is for our files should be signed.
+The unsigned original will be sent to the author.
 Do not use paper bearing a watermark of your institution.
 Minor corrections in diction, style, etc., can be made with a lead pencil (not an indelible pencil) directly on the manuscript.